How Much Do You Need to Retire in Poland?

 Before you start planning, you need to know your current position.
 How much do you have saved?
 What assets do you own?
 How many months could you survive without employment income?

 That last metric — Financial Freedom Runway — you can calculate using Freenance.
-It's a practical measure that shows your progress toward financial independence.
+It is a practical measure that shows your progress toward financial independence.
+It aggregates all your accounts — bank, brokerage, IKE, IKZE, crypto — and shows exactly how long your savings would last.
 The longer your runway, the closer you are to retirement.

 Practical Action Plan

-2. Project retirement expenses — apply the 70-80% rule with lifestyle adjustments
+2. Project retirement expenses — apply the 70-80% rule with lifestyle and location adjustments

 3. Check your projected ZUS pension — log in to PUE ZUS for personalized calculation